demistorm/Visual-Health/README.md

 ### Emissives
 On Endermen, damage will glow like their eyes in the dark! (shaders supported)
 ### Resource Pack Support
 This mod should be compatible with **most** resource packs.
 Tested extensively with Fresh Animations and its extensions.
 Also compatible with EMF model variants (like the creepers found in FA: Creepers).

+*Some packs have abnormal layouts that I currently have no way of supporting, I will update this if I figure out a better way of accessing an entity's texture.*
 ### Mod Support
 Should work with modded entities, as long as they register a LivingEntityRenderer.
 Tested with Animal Garden mobs.